PayClearly/PCLabs/packages/creditor/readme.md

   /_ package.json
   /_ creditor
     /_ templates
-      /_ [PATTERN_TYPE]
+      /_ [TEMPLATED_TYPE]
         /_ ...
         /_ files that will be scaffolded
     /_ config.js
 ```

-Once a [PATTERN_TYPE] is defined you may create this pattern in your repository by using the creditor cli.
+Once a [TEMPLATED_TYPE] is defined you may create this template in your repository by using the creditor cli.
 It is recommended that you add a line to your package.json file in order to do so.

 Add to package.json:
 ```